Louis-Takow/API-testing-with-POSTMAN/README.md

 - **Request Fails**: Ensure you have an active internet connection and the correct endpoint URLs.
 - **Environment Variables Not Working**: Double-check the variable names and values in your environment settings.
 - **Postman Version Compatibility**: Ensure that you are using an updated version of Postman to avoid any compatibility issues.
+- **Newman Errors**: If running with Newman, make sure the file paths are correct and the required JSON files are accessible.

 ---